 4 Great Ways to Practice for ACT-SAT Success

 - PreACT or PSAT given by your school.
-This is typically in 10th and 11th grade, but which tests & when vary.
+This is typically in 10th and 11th grade, but varies greatly by school.
 LEAP is able to use the valuable information from these scores in helping to determine ACT and/or SAT as well as what individualized test prep plan will work best.

-- Take a FREE diagnostic ACT from LEAP.
-This is an actual retired ACT.
+- Take a FREE diagnostic ACT or SAT from LEAP.
+This is an actual retired test.
 Students keep the test, their answers while also receiving scaled scores & the answer key.
 You can only take this once.

 - Jump in on a practice test day with a LEAP class to get an additional, simulated practice test day.